-For the years ended 31 D Main emissions types Unit Emissions in 2022 Emissions in 2021 Emissions in 2020 Scope 1 Carbon dioxide (CO 2) tons CO 2 equivalent 18.27 24.84 3.58 Methane (CH 4) tons CO 2 equivalent 0.05 0.05 0.01 Nitrous oxide (N_2O) tons CO 2 equivalent 2.27 3.62 0.52 Total emissions from vehicle fuel combustion tons CO 2 equivalent 20.59 28.51 4.11 Scope 2 Electricity 1 tons CO 2 equivalent 123.56 1,501.32 1,028.08 Total emissions tons CO2 equivalent 144.15 1,529.83 1,032.19 Total emission intensity tons CO 2 equivalent/ employee 0.38 3.11 0.72
+For the years ended 31 Decembe Main emissions types Unit Emissions in 2023 Emissions in 2022 Emissions in 2021 Scope 1 Carbon dioxide (CO 2 ) tons CO2 equivalent 13.02 18.27 24.84 $Methane(CH_4)$ tons CO 2 equivalent 0.04 0.05 0.05 Nitrous oxide $(N_2O)$ tons CO 2 equivalent 1.62 2.27 3.62 Total emissions from vehicle fuel combustion tons CO 2 equivalent 14.68 20.59 28.51 Scope 2 Electricity5 tons CO 2 equivalent 77.31 123.56 1,501.32 Total Emissions tons CO2 equivalent 91.99 144.15 1,529.83 Total emission intensity tons CO 2 equivalent/ employee 0.26 0.38 3.11

-Note 1.In FY2022, the factor of GHG emissions from the consumption of purchased electricity was based on the Guidelines on Enterprises Greenhouse Gas Emissions and Reporting - Power Generation Facilities (Revised in 2022) released by the Ministry of Ecology and Environment of the PRC, and different from the emission factor adopted in FY2021 and FY2020.
+Note 5.
+In FY2022 and FY2023, the factor of GHG emissions from the consumption of purchased electricity was based on the Guidelines on Enterprises Greenhouse Gas Emissions and Reporting - Power Generation Facilities (Revised in 2022) released by the Ministry of Ecology and Environment of China, and different from the emission factor adopted in FY2021.
+The scope of the data only covers the Non-academic Education Business in Henan Province.

-The indirect GHG emissions from electricity consumption decreased during the Reporting Period as compared with FY2021 due to significantly reduced numbers of self-operated teaching centres and employees in FY2022.
+The indirect GHG emissions from electricity consumption decreased during the Reporting Period as compared with FY2022 due to reduced numbers of self-operated teaching centres and employees in FY2023.

-During the Reporting Period, the Group has completely terminated the Academic Education Business in China, and closed all the self-operated teaching centres that offered Academic Education Business.
-Meanwhile, the Group actively pushed for business transformation, re-adjusted its business strategies and provided extracurricular programmes for personal attainment and overseas education consultation services.
-As the Group's transformation is ongoing and has not yet entered a stable development stage, the total emissions and total emissions density based on the number of employees have changed significantly.
+The Group has completely terminated the Academic Education Business in China, and closed all the self-operated teaching centres that offered Academic Education Business.
+Meanwhile, the Group actively pushed for business transformation, adjusting business strategy and providing extracurricular programmes for personal attainment, vocational education and overseas education consultation services.
+As the Group's transformation is ongoing, it has not yet entered a stable development stage.